aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - report data calculation;
 - presentation of the data into a web- and printer-friendly form.

-Having made this separation, we need to organize the source code dependencies to ensure that changes to one of those responsibilities don't cause changes in the other.
+Having made this separation, we need to organize the source code dependencies to ensure that changes to one of those responsibilities do not cause changes in the other.

 ![Partioning the processes into classes and separating the classes into components](./images/partioning-the-processes-into-classes-and-separating-the-classes-into-components.png)